-Restoration must start from the ground, up… Solid footings and foundation to replace settled, sagging stone underpinnings… but made to look like a stone foundation.
-This block work was completed in the Fall of 2017 and stone facing done in the Spring 2018.
-City code requires structural improvement of cement blocks, and the decorative facing adheres to the historic designation requirements.
+Restoration must start from the ground up.
+Solid footings and foundation installed to replace settled, sagging stone underpinnings must be made to look like a stone foundation.
+This block work was completed in the fall of 2017 and stone facing done in the spring 2018.
+Spokane City building code requires structural improvement of cement blocks, while the decorative facing adheres to the historic designation requirements.

 On the Wood Prep